AvivEngelberg/Classifying-IoT-Traffic/README.md

 # Classifying IoT Traffic
 This project is licensed under the terms of the Apache license 2.0 license.
-$\neq$ If you publish any results with data collected using this software, please cite the following paper:
+≠ If you publish any results with data collected using this software, please cite the following paper:

 **Classification of Encrypted IoT Traffic Despite Padding and Shaping.** Aviv Engelberg, Avishai Wool. [arXiv Preprint](https://arxiv.org/abs/2110.11188)